top of page

 “I never found out what happened, but there was an issue,” said Bottino.

-This altercation led to the belief by many students that Waka Flocka would never.
-According to Bottino, it had something to do with “the lyrics.”
+This talk led to the belief by some students that Waka Flocka would never return.
+According to Bottino, it had something to do with the lyrics.

 Whether it be an isolated incident or a cultural divide, it’s clear that the students of Stonehill loved his performance.